 - The large and stocky European Russian Blue cat

 - And the leaner, lithe American Russian Blue Cat

 In addition, there is the better known short hair Russian Blue cat, and the long haired cousin, the Nebelung.

+Just in case you aren’t already fascinated with the enigmatic Russian Blue cat breed, did you know their most famous nickname is “Archangel cat?”
 This nickname arose not because of an otherworldly encounter, however, but because the first Russian Blue cats originated in the Russian port city of Archangel.

-Russian Blue cat personality
+Russian Blue Weight

 The Russian blue cat personality is equally as lovely as its appearance.
 These cats will become intensely bonded with their owners, often subtly following them around with what some owners describe as a sweet “smile” on their furry feline faces.